datapartnership/turkiye-earthquake-impact/docs/sample-indicators.md

 * Nighttime Lights (% change)

-* Government-Reported Number of Collapsed and Heavility Damaged Buildings
+* Government-Reported Number of Collapsed and Heavily Damaged Buildings

+### Sample indicator: Observing change in Business Activity for the manufacturing industry

+By overlaying multiple datasets together, it is possible to study changes in business activity further.
+For instance, in the below map, we can see the changes in Business Activity for the retail sector overlayed with damaged buildings information from the MoECC.
+Some admin 2 regions' retail activity remained relatively unaffected immediatrly after the earthquake despite damage to buildings.

+<iframe width="100%" height="500px" src="https://studio.foursquare.com/public/1a818869-6a2e-41a9-a261-2aec58cf468e/embed" frameborder="0" allowfullscreen></iframe>